Five who could succeed Smith as Australia cricket captain

-Sydney, March 27, 2018 (AFP) - - With Steve Smith banned for at least one Test and likely to face more punishment over the ball-tampering scandal, AFP Sport looks at who could become Australia's next cricket captain:
+Sydney (AFP) - With Steve Smith banned for at least one Test and likely to face more punishment over the ball-tampering scandal, AFP Sport looks at who could become Australia's next cricket captain:

 - Tim Paine -